matter-labs/zksync-web-era-docs/docs/dev/developer-guides/system-contracts.md

 ## Bootloader

-For greater extensibility and to lower the overhead, some parts of the protocol (e.g. account abstraction rules) were moved to an ephemeral contract called a _bootloader_.
-We call it ephemeral since formally it is never deployed and can not be called, but it has a formal [address](https://github.com/matter-labs/v2-testnet-contracts/blob/main/l2/system-contracts/Constants.sol#L26) that is used on `msg.sender`, when it calls other contracts.
+For greater extensibility and to lower overhead, some parts of the protocol (e.g. account abstraction rules) have moved to an ephemeral contract called a _bootloader_.
+We call it ephemeral since it is never deployed and cannot be called.
+It does, however, have a formal [address](https://github.com/matter-labs/v2-testnet-contracts/blob/main/l2/system-contracts/Constants.sol#L34) that is used by `msg.sender` when calling other contracts.

-We have open sourced the Bootloader codebase and we have a generous prize pool.
-Here you can check more: https://github.com/code-423n4/2023-03-zksync
+The bootloader is now available and open source in the codebase.

 ## Protected access to some of the system contracts